LeonardoNve/dns2proxy/README.md

 >Address: 88.84.64.30

-or you can use dominios.cfg file to spoof all host of a same domain:
+or you can use domains.cfg file to spoof all host of a same domain:

 >root@kali:~/demoBH/dns2proxy# cat dominios.cfg
 >.domain.com 192.168.1.1